New England Patriots vs. Atlanta Falcons NFL Week 11 Odds, Plays and Insights for November 18, 2021

 Patriots stats and trends

-- New England has played 10 games, with six wins against the spread.

-- This season, the Patriots have one against the spread win in two games as a favorite of 6.5 points or more.

-- New England's games this year have gone over the total in five out of 10 opportunities (50%).
+- New England's games this year have hit the over five times in 10 opportunities (50%).

-- The Patriots rack up 27.5 points per game, comparable to the 29.2 per contest the Falcons surrender.

-- When New England records more than 29.2 points, it is 2-0 against the spread and 2-0 overall.
+- New England is 2-0 against the spread and 2-0 overall this season when the team puts up more than 29.2 points.

-- When New England amasses over 368.3 yards, the team is 2-1 against the spread and 2-1 overall.
+- New England is 2-1 against the spread and 2-1 overall when the team churns out over 368.3 yards.

-- The Patriots have turned the ball over 14 times this season, six more turnovers than the Falcons have forced (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for New England's matchup with the Falcons.